Skip to main content

 How to Know When You Should Repair or Replace Your AC

 If it’s possible to repair your AC unit, you may be able to save money and delay the purchase of a new unit.
 However, it can be difficult to tell when an AC replacement makes more sense than simply buying a new one.
-In general, you should consider the following factors before you decide to repair or replace your cooling system.
+In general, you should consider the following factors before you decide to repair or replace your HVAC system.

 • Energy-Efficiency: Older AC units are often less efficient than newer models.
 Additionally, AC units become less energy efficient as they age and start to break down.
 If your energy bills have started to skyrocket for no discernible reason, it may be time to think about getting a replacement.